fluidattacks/makes/README.md

 #### fetchRubyGem

-Fetch a [Ruby][RUBY] gem from [Ruby community’s gem hosting service][RUBYGEMS].
+Fetch a [Ruby][ruby] gem from [Ruby community’s gem hosting service][rubygems].

 Types:

 - fetchRubyGem (`function { ... } -> package`):
   - name (`str`):
     Name of the gem to download.
   - version (`str`):
     Version of the gem to download.
   - sha256 (`str`):
     SHA256 of the expected output,
     In order to get the SHA256
     you can omit this parameter and execute Makes, Makes will tell you the correct SHA256 on failure.

 Example: